If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Bunge Global (BG) is a leading agribusiness and food company, operating across the entire agricultural supply chain through its many subsidiaries.
 All told, its operations span roughly 23,000 employees across more than 300 facilities in over 40 countries.

-Among other things, the U.S.-headquartered but Switzerland-incorporated firm is a leading global oilseed processor and producer of vegetable oils and protein meals.
+The U.S.-headquartered but Switzerland-incorporated firm is a leading global oilseed processor and producer of vegetable oils and protein meals.
 It sources, processes, and distributes grains such as soybeans, wheat, and corn.
-And it produces agricultural products such as fertilizers and sugars.
+It produces agricultural products such as fertilizers and sugars.
+And that’s just some of what this ag giant does.

 Bunge has been a “patience stock” for years thanks to lower margins on crush (the process that produces soybean oil and protein meal), as well as delays to its proposed mega-acquisition of Canadian grain handling business Viterra.
-However, shares have been on the mend in 2025 amid optimism over Renewable Volume Obligation (RVO) and the closing of its Viterra deal.
+However, investors who have had patience are finally seeing the payoff, with the stock up 25% year-to-date amid optimism over Renewable Volume Obligation (RVO) and the closing of its Viterra deal.

 Bunge, meanwhile, can pay investors at least a modest sum for their patience.
-The 3%-plus yield is 2 percentage points better than what you’ll get from the S&P 500.
-That dividend has grown by a decent 33% over the past four years, and it’s as safe as you could want it, with Bunge maintaining a conservative payout ratio of 35%.
+The nearly 3% yield is close to 2 percentage points better than what you’ll get from the S&P 500.
+That dividend has also grown by a decent 33% over the past four years, and it’s as safe as you could want it, with Bunge maintaining a conservative payout ratio of 35%.

 - Sector: Health care